Rudy Reyes (activist): 2018 Santee City Council candidate

 In 2018, Reyes ran unsuccessfully for District 2 Santee City Council.
 He was endorsed by the San Diego Democratic Party.
 Reyes received 1,510 votes, more than 31 percent, in the November 6 general election.

 2020s activism

 Vice-presidential campaigns

 Reyes, who previously was nominated by the Legal Marijuana Now Party in 2020 to run for Vice-president of the United States, was a candidate in the 2024 Minnesota Legal Marijuana Now presidential primary held on Super Tuesday.
 Reyes received 365 votes on March 5, approximately fourteen percent, in the 6-way race.
 Minnesota businessman Dennis Schuller, the 2024 LMNP presidential nominee, picked Reyes for his running mate, in May, and their November 5 write-in campaign was certified in several states and territories.

 Personal life

-Rudy Reyes, who belongs to the Barona Band of Mission Indians, graduated from El Capitan High School in Lakeside, California.
+Rudy Reyes, of the Barona Band of Mission Indians, graduated from El Capitan High School in Lakeside, California.
 He holds degrees in archeology and anthropology from San Diego State University, and a degree from California Western School of Law.
 Reyes serves as national chairperson for the Legal Marijuana Now Party.